dotnetdeveloperaz/MetalPriceConsole/README.md

 Simple console application utility that calls a third party web api to retrieve Gold or Silver prices and stores the data in a database.

-This application uses PublicHoliday nuget package (Copyright (C) 2013 Martin Willey) which the source code and license is available at <a href="https://github.com/martinjw/Holiday/" target="_blank">Martin Willey's Github</a>.
+This application uses the following open source libraries.

+-- PublicHoliday nuget package (Copyright (C) 2013 Martin Willey) which the source code and license is available at <a href="https://github.com/martinjw/Holiday/" target="_blank">Martin Willey's Github</a>.

+-- Spectre Console and Spectre Console Cli. <a href="https://spectreconsole.net/" target="_blank">Spectre Console WebSite</a>
 ## Status

 .NET 6